IcedFrisby/IcedFrisby/API.md

 These are the commands you'll need to get IcedFrisby talking HTTP.

-An optional parameters object is accepted in all of these methods, but aren't _useful_ for every verb.
+An optional parameters object is accepted by each of these methods.
 All object parameters are optional.

 ```javascript
 {